-Here’s an example to help me explain this better.
+Here’s an example to help explain this better.

-I work with a fostering couple who have a sibling placement.
+A fostering couple who have a sibling placement.
 The children are seven and 11 years of age and the same gender.
-Again, the family lives in South London.
+Again, the family lives in London.

 These children have experienced high-level trauma and abuse, so when they came to my carers, they were disturbed — they didn’t sleep well and used to have horrific night terrors, where they would scream and shout in their sleep and felt constantly under threat.
 The carers had to gently help the children realise they were not going to be hurt now.